-The prescription drug coverage for Medicare-eligible retirees and their Medicare-eligible spouse and/or dependents in the GIC's UniCare State Indemnity Plan/Medicare Extension (OME), and effective July 1, 2017 for Harvard Medicare Enhance, Health New England MedPlus and Tufts Medicare Complement, is provided by SilverScript.
+The prescription drug coverage for Medicare-eligible retirees and their Medicare-eligible spouse and/or dependents in the GIC's UniCare State Indemnity Plan/Medicare Extension (OME), and effective July 1, 2017, all GIC Medicare plans are provided by SilverScript.
 The plan combines a standard Medicare Part D prescription drug plan with additional coverage provided by the GIC.
-See these FAQs answers to questions about this prescription drug plan.

 SilverScript Employer PDP sponsored by The Group Insurance Commission

-SilverScript Employer PDP sponsored by The Group Insurance Commission (SilverScript) is a Medicare Part D prescription drug plan which is sponsored by the GIC for Medicare-eligible retirees and/or their Medicare-eligible spouse and dependents in the Harvard Medicare Enhance, Health New England MedPlus, Tufts Medicare Complement, and UniCare State Indemnity Plan/Medicare Extension (OME) plans
+SilverScript Employer PDP sponsored by The Group Insurance Commission (SilverScript) is a Medicare Part D prescription drug plan which is sponsored by the GIC for Medicare-eligible retirees and/or their Medicare-eligible spouse and dependents in all GIC Medicare plans.

 SilverScript is offered by SilverScript® Insurance Company which has a contract with Medicare and is affiliated with CVS Caremark™, the GIC’s pharmacy benefit manager.

 Medicare Part D is Medicare prescription drug coverage that helps to cover the cost of prescription drugs for anyone who is eligible for Medicare Part A and/or Medicare Part B. It is provided through private insurance companies, health plans or employer plans like the GIC.

 Who is covered by the GIC’s SilverScript plan